noahgaertner/horizon-extended.nvim/README.md

 *The previews above were taken in Kitty with FiraCode Nerd Font and CaskaydiaCove Nerd Font SemiLight Italic*
 # Features

-- Two dark modes (neo being a very slight update to the original VSCode theme), and one light mode
+- Three dark modes (cold being a port of Cold Horizon Extended VSCode theme, neo being a very slight update to the original Horizon VSCode theme), and one light mode
 - Syntatic highlighting via LSP and tree-sitter for most of the popular languages
 - Plugin support for common plugins.